This article will detail how to configure an IPv4 only router and secure it with PF firewall.

 Reboot the system watching the console for any errors during startup.

-Login and confirm that you can ping external Internet hosts.
+Login and confirm that you can access external Internet hosts.